Key Takeaways

 Developing an app like PayPal requires an insight into the timeline involved.
 It can only enable you to be better in planning concerning your budget and also about time.

-Planning & Research2-4 weeks
+Planning & Research |

-On average the time frame can be between 3 to 12 months.
+On average, the time frame can be between 3 to 12 months.
 Let's get to know the phase list:

 It includes research in the market, determines the purpose that the app will help serve, and identifies the target audience.
 It is all about gathering as much information as possible about what to do next.